mars0i/masonclj/README.md

 # masonclj

-Library to ease use of MASON with Clojure.
+A very small library to ease use of MASON with Clojure.
+It provides a single namespace, masonclj.simparams, which defines a single macro, `defparams`, for use in a Clojure source file that's intended to subclass MASON's `sim.engine.SimState` (which will be implemented, along with other things, by `defparams`).

 ## Usage